-When you seek care at our office, you are assured that Dr. Michael Yeh and associates and his staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Michael Yeh and Dr. Cynthia Leu and staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Our practice uses high power microscopes to enhance the precision of patient care.